2024 United Nations Climate Change Conference: Controversies

 COP29 Chief Executive, Elnur Soltanov, was secretly recorded discussing potential oil and gas deals during the conference, raising serious concerns about a breach of COP ethics.
 Critics argued that Soltanov's behavior undermined the conference's goal of transitioning away from fossil fuels, as Soltanov also held a key role in Azerbaijan's energy sector.

 EU diplomats criticized Azerbaijan for not putting fossil fuel phase-out on the agenda of the conference, which solely mentioned mitigation.
 On 31 October 2024, Papua New Guinea's Minister of Foreign Affairs, Justin Tkatchenko, announced that the country would boycott the summit entirely, calling it a "total waste of time".
+Most G7 heads of government chose not to attend the summit, with the exception of Italy and the United Kingdom.

 In October 2024, Human Rights Watch revealed the HCA between the UN and Azerbaijan, which had been signed in August.
 Although the COP29 HCA was made public prior to the climate conference, unlike COP28, it was described as "disappointing, but not surprising."
 HRW said the HCA was full of "significant shortcomings and ambiguities on the protections for participants' rights".
 The agreement was released alongside HRW's report exposing the efforts of Azerbaijan's government to "silence its critics", where several activists and journalists were arrested on baseless and serious criminal charges.

 On 14 November 2024, the UN was forced to respond to complaints about the lack of vegan, vegetarian and plant-based food options at the COP29.
 Reportedly only a single food stall in the event's food court sold vegan options, whereas the majority of food stalls, including a Domino's Pizza, sold meat-based meals.
 In response to the controversy, vegan campaigners handed out free sandwiches.